gobuffalo/docs/templates/docs/directory-structure.md

 ### assets

 <%= note() { %>
 This directory is optional.
-If don't need to use a frontend setup (API only, for instance), it can be removed.
+If you don't need to use a frontend setup (API only, for instance), it can be removed.
 <% } %>

 This directory contains **raw** assets which will be compiled/compressed & put in the [`public`](#public) directory.